Battle of Tsushima: XGE signal and Russian surrender

-Moreover, his lieutenants found the codebook that included XGE signal and reported that stopping of engines is a requirement for the signal to mean 'surrender' and all the Russian ships were still moving, so he continued firing while response flag signal "STOP" hoisted.
+His lieutenants found the codebook that included XGE signal and reported that stopping engines is a requirement for the signal and all the Russian ships were still moving, so he continued firing while the response flag signal "STOP" hoisted.
 Nebogatov then ordered St. Andrew's Cross lowered and the Japanese national flag raised on the gaff and all engines stopped.
-Seeing the Japanese flag raised as the ensign, Tōgō gave the cease fire and accepted Nebogatov's surrender.
+Seeing the requirement for the signal met, Tōgō gave the cease-fire and accepted Nebogatov's surrender.
 Nebogatov surrendered knowing that he could be shot for doing so.
 He said to his men: